ladybirdweb/faveo-server-images/README.md

 -   **MySQL 5.7.x** or MariaDB **10.3+**
 -   Optional: Redis or Beanstalk

-For complete minimum requirement list check here [/system-requirement/readme.md](/system-requirement/readme.md)
+For complete minimum requirement list [check here](/docs/system-requirement/readme.md)

 <a id="markdown-installation-instructions-for-specific-platforms" name="installation-instructions-for-specific-platforms"></a>